kapilkaisare/vw-test/README.md

 * Requirement 3 - completed.
 *	Requirement 4 mentions a Cubenado Assignment which is not found in the folder titled 'Full_Stack'.
 I will exclude this from the solution.

+The project was started using Angular CLI, which was then dropped in favor of Webpack, largely to satisfy requirement 3.
+In the process, the project is based off the [Angular Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter).

 ## Setup Instructions

 Assuming you have [Node](https://nodejs.org/en/) installed on your machine, type the following commands at a shell prompt: